How to Use Nettle To Handle Heavy Periods

 Women with this issue often don’t see their gynecologist about it and carry this discomfort around with resignation.

-Here, we’ll take about regulating heavy periods in a progressive and natural way with the help of nettle, a medicinal plant that can be used in multiple ways.
+Here, we’ll talk about regulating heavy periods in a progressive and natural way with the help of nettle, a medicinal plant that can be used in multiple ways.

 What influences heavy periods?